04 Mar Mortality Rates in American Jails and Prisons Are on the Rise

 - Lack of mental health resources.
 Between 2001 and 2016, suicide was the fourth leading cause of death in state and federal prisons.
 The panel attributes this in part to a lack of mental health resources inside and outside of correctional facilities.

 - Geographic location.
 With many facilities located in rural areas, distance to medical centers outside those in facilities themselves also plays a role, according to the panel.
-The cost of transporting infirmed inmates and travel times alone provide serious hurdles to properly treating inmates in need of care.
+The cost of transporting infirmed prisonerss and travel times alone provide serious hurdles to properly treating those in need of care.

 The statistics around mortality rates in American prisons and jails are even more shocking than you think.